Lisijun-m/pipeone-nm/README.md

   * *SE.MATS.JCEC.txt*
   * *SE.MATS.JC.txt*

-## Rstudio scripts
+## Supplementary scripts
 Compared with above process, differential expression analysis needs to be tailored to different datasets.
 It may involve removing of batch effect, differential analysis between multiple biological conditions and retrieving differential expression genes according to individualized threshold.

-Therefore, the differential analysis pipeline is not included in our PipeOne-NM, but here we present an example of performing differential analysis on grass carp circRNA host genes in folder Rstudio-example-scripts.
+Therefore, the differential analysis pipeline is not included in our PipeOne-NM, but here we present an example of performing differential analysis on grass carp circRNA host genes in folder Supplementary-example-scripts.

+For the analysis of co-experssion of lncRNA-mRNA pair, we provide the matlab scripts in folder Supplementary-example-scripts.

 ## Contact
 For any problem, write to lisj35@mail2.sysu.edu.cn